|TDcal(7)||FreeBSD Miscellaneous Information Manual||TDcal(7)|

 TDcalwas a happy user of ical(1) for several decades before eventually needing a tool that supported network synchronization.
 The look and feel of the graphical user-interface as well as the default alarm schedule and the "No more alerts" button were all borrowed from ical(1).
 Thank you Sanjay Ghemawat for a tool that lasted a good couple of decades.

-The idea for the .olog,
+usage as well as the idea for the .olog,

 .oolog etc extending file names for old logs and the